arhabhasan/movie_recommendation_project/README.md

 ## Research Questions
 1. What factors are more important in movie ratings: critical reviews (Tomatometer scores) or audience preferences?
 2. Can we create personalized movie recommendations based on individual user preferences?
-3. How accurate can predictive modeling be in figuring out movie ratings?
+3. How accurate can predictive modeling be in predicting movie ratings?
 4. What are the potential business outcomes of this project for streaming platforms and movie-aggregation websites?

 ---

 ## Dataset
 ### Source
 We sourced our dataset from Rotten Tomatoes, a renowned cinema review-aggregation website.
-Data was fetched using web scraping techniques with BeautifulSoup and the RottenTomatoes Python library.
+Data was fetched using web scraping techniques with BeautifulSoup and the `rottentomatoes-python` library.

 ### Storage and Processing
-- **Stored:** Using sqlite3 for efficient data retrieval.
+- **Storage:** Using SQLite for efficient data retrieval.
-- **Processed:** Essential columns like Title, Tomatometer score, Audience score, Actors, Genre, and Rating were processed to generate results from the ML model.
+- **Processing:** Essential columns like Title, Tomatometer score, Audience score, Actors, Genre, and Rating were processed to generate results from the ML model.

 ---